lzurutuza/lzurutuza.github.io/README.md

 ## COMMON BUTTONS and ICONS:

-All screens has 3 common buttons:
+All screens has 3 common buttons and one icon:

 ![Image](Cockpit_PRO_speed.png)

+Icon Connection, represents the comunication between Versa and Companion GPS.
+STATUS GREEN represents OK and RED is not communication with GPS.

 ## MAIN SCREENS